Hans Schinz, 1892

 First described by Hans Schinz in 1892, belonging to the Passifloraceae

 family.
-It is from the southern Africa and Botswana, and can get op to
+It is from the South Africa and Botswana, and can get 40 or

 one meter or more in diameter!
 The branches reach for up to

 three meters.
-It prefers acid, mixed soil, well watered in the summer and can dry out in winter.
+It preferring acid, mixed soil, well watered in the summer and can dry out in winter.

 Keep out of strong sun.
 The flower is green/crème in colour.